idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 Credential contents stored in the idOS are encrypted such that only its owner (your user) can make sense of it.
 Since key management is neither a common nor an expectable practice among non-technical folks, this key is derived from the user's password/passkey.
 The key derivation process is handled by the idOS secure enclave to enable users to perform [authenticated asymmetric ECC encryption / decryption](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#curve25519-x25519-and-ed25519).

-Since the SDK does have access to this key, it delegates decryption workloads to the enclave when responding to data requests involving.
+Since the SDK does not have access to this key, it delegates decryption workloads to the enclave when responding to data requests involving encryption/decryption.
 This happens transparently when you use the SDK to read encrypted data from the idOS.

 After the user clicks the **🔓 Unlock idOS** button, a secure dialog opens for the user to choose their preferred unlocking method.